 Go Crabbing on Mersea Island

 Crabbing off a pier in England is a quintessentially English seaside thing to do for all the family.
 Crabbing at Mersea Island, off the pontoon in West Mersea is a fabulous, fun activity for kids of all ages.
-You can buy crabbing equipment from shops in Mersea, attach a bit of bait such as chicken or bacon let you line drop to the bottom and wait until the crabs pull it.
-Bringing the line bak up slowly is an art.
+You can buy crabbing equipment from shops in Mersea, attach a bit of bait such as chicken or bacon let your line drop to the bottom, and wait until the crabs pull it.
+Bringing the line back up slowly is an art.
 Keeping your crabs in a bucket of water until you’re finished and then releasing them at the end of your Mersea Island crabbing time is great fun.

 Go for a Walk on Mersea Island

 There are a variety of public footpaths on the island of Mersea, but you can also take a walk around Mersea Island.
 The Mersea Island circular walk is around 14 miles and is a great look at the different parts of the island.
-To walk Mersea Island you can also take in some of the Mersea Island beachs and stop for a spot of lunch on the way.
+To walk Mersea Island you can also take in some of the Mersea Island beaches and stop for a spot of lunch on the way.
 You can find this walk and many other Mersea Island walks on the fabulous Ordnance Survey app – with access to all their leisure maps for £2.99 a month.
 Check it out here.